reicalasso/beyond_transformer/docs/archive/integration_strategy.md

-# Integration Strategy for Neural State Machine Architecture
+# Integration Strategy for PULSE Architecture

-This document defines the integration strategies for combining different architectural components in the Neural State Machine framework.
+This document defines the integration strategies for combining different architectural components in the PULSE framework.

 ## 1. Attention + SSM Integration Strategy